racoonman/multiSelectOrder/README.md

 ### Features ###
 * Bootstrap friendly
 * Add new elements to the options
-* Restrict new elements using JavascriptRegExp
+* Restrict the addition  of new elements by using JavascriptRegExp

 ### TO-DO ###
 * Options to use own CSS classes